This post may contain affiliate links.

-This Microwave Fudge recipe uses just two ingredients – chocolate and condensed milk.
+This Easy Fudge recipe uses just two ingredients – chocolate and condensed milk.
 It works every time and is made in just two minutes.
 Add your own flavourings and toppings for truly delicious fudge.
 Read on for tips and tricks for the VERY best microwave fudge.

 My tiny babies turn SIX in a couple of days, how can that possibly be?!

 Life has changed so much in that time.
 Not least of all the fact that having a pair of twins has made me learn to do everything and anything more quickly.
 One handed nappy changing?
 Mastered.
 Filling the washing machine whilst overseeing homework?
 Nailed it.